DanieSimonlLowe/SENG301-ASS4/uc-seng301-cardbattler-asg4-student/ANSWERS.md

 TotalTimes -u|> AbstractAbility

 ![Decorator patten diagram](diagrams/Decorator.png)
-only includes one of the many concrete decorators.
+only includes one of the many concrete decorators for readability.

 #### Mapping to GoF pattern elements